Pet stores are packed with tons of gadgets for your aquarium. Some are essential, others are only for specialized applications, and some are useless.

 The rule of thumb is to avoid heaters that are larger than you need for your particular tank.
 Also to stop winter disasters occurring, it’s a good idea to purchase two smaller heaters that can run in parallel instead of a single large one.
 This means that if and when one fails, the consequences are mitigated by the other.

-Thermometers are necessary when it comes to verifying that your tank is constantly kept at its optimum temperature.
+Hanna pH meter or thermometers are necessary when it comes to verifying that your tank is constantly kept at its optimum temperature.

 There are two common types.
 There are traditional bulb thermometers that work in a similar way to those that can be bought for your house.
 They can either be hung from the tank’s top edge, or they can be allowed to float on the water surface.
 The second common type is a flat thermometer that is stuck to the outside of the tank’s glass.